Domingo Faustino Sarmiento: San Juan and second and third exiles in Chile

 Between the years 1845 and 1847, Sarmiento travelled on behalf of the Chilean government across parts of South America to Uruguay, Brazil, to Europe, France, Spain, Algeria, Italy, Armenia, Switzerland, England, to Cuba, and to North America, the United States and Canada in order to examine different education systems and the levels of education and communication.
+Sarmiento began his visit to the United States with a mere six hundred dollars from the Chilean government, much of the former allowance being expended on preceding journeys to Africa and Europe.
+As a result, he planned to visit as much of the country as financially possible and end his journey in Havana, where he would take the role of a teacher and journalist to earn more funds to finance future journeys across the American continents.
+However, Sarmiento discarded this plan upon meeting Santiago Arcos, a Chilean journalist who agreed to defraying the expenses of subsequent journeys.
+Sarmiento initially could not locate or find any information about the whereabouts of Arcos, but the two eventually met in Philadelphia.
+During his visit to the United States, Sarmiento visited major locations such as Boston, Washington, D.C., and New Orleans.
+Sarmiento would again travel to the United States from the years 1865 to 1868 when serving as Argentina's minister plenipotentiary to the country.
 Based on his travels, he wrote the book Viajes por Europa, África, y América which was published in 1849.

 In 1848, Sarmiento voluntarily left to Chile once again.
 During the same year, he met widow Benita Martínez Pastoriza, married her, and adopted her son, Domingo Fidel, or Dominguito, who would be killed in action during the War of the Triple Alliance at Curupaytí in 1866.
 Sarmiento continued to exercise the idea of freedom of the press and began two new periodicals entitled La Tribuna and La Crónica respectively, which strongly attacked Juan Manuel de Rosas.
 During this stay in Chile, Sarmiento's essays became more strongly opposed to Juan Manuel de Rosas.
 The Argentine government tried to have Sarmiento extradited from Chile to Argentina, but the Chilean government refused to hand him over.

 In 1850, he published both Argirópolis and Recuerdos de Provincia (Recollections of a Provincial Past).
 In 1852, Rosas's regime was finally brought down.
 Sarmiento became involved in debates about the country's new constitution.